Akash3121/AWS-DVA-C02/Notes.md

 - should create a "default" record (in case there's no match on location)
 - user cases: website localization, restrict content distribution, load balancing,..
 - can be associated with Health Checks

+hands on: create a record and choose geolocation as routing policy and choose location
+- create multiple records with places
+- use vpn to try/check